A surrogate model for studying random field energy release rates in 2D brittle fractures: Conclusion

 \section{Conclusion}

-In this work, we present the results of the spatial perturbed $G_c$ with Gaussian random fields using Mat\'ern covariances.
-We simulate the expected fracture paths using two mathematical models: the hybrid phase-field model and a variational model.
-We observed the parameter dependence of $\ell$, $\Delta_u$, and mesh size $h$ on the simulations.
-The calibration of these numerical parameters is necessary to obtain realistic results and comparable with real experiments.
-We propose the weighted-variational model as a surrogate model of the hybrid phase-field model to reduce the execution time and storage for simulations.
-With this approach, we can find the value of $\xi$ that can emulate the hybrid phase-field model.
+In this work, we propose the use of the weighted variational model as a surrogate for the hybrid phase-field model to reduce the computational time and memory requirements for simulations.
+We have observed the parameter dependence of $\xi$, $\ell$, $\Delta_u$ and mesh size $h$ on the simulations.
+The calibration of these numerical parameters is necessary to obtain realistic results comparable to real experiments.
+The two models are compared and a drastic reduction in execution time is achieved, from 45 min to $\approx 5$ min, almost an order of magnitude reduction.
+This opens up the possibility of performing a Monte Carlo study considering a Gaussian random field to model a non-homogeneous critical energy release rate $G_c$.

-In our numerical examples, the weighted-variational model as a surrogate model of the hybrid phase-field approach reduces the execution times in 90\%.
-The use of random fields to analyze the uncertainty in fractures is a topic that should be analyzed to create new materials and study their strength and resistance.
-Each possible trajectory of the crack will be affected by the random nature of the specimen, caused by water, air bubbles, and fibers, these anomalies can be described by random fields to simulate more realistic properties on materials.
+The use of random fields to analyze the uncertainty in fracture is a topic that should be analyzed to create new materials and study their strength and resistance.
+Each possible crack trajectory is affected by the random nature of the specimen caused by water, air bubbles, fibers, etc. These anomalies can be described by random fields to simulate more realistic properties of materials.
 Numerical experiments can provide information to describe crack propagation.
 This work provides an overview of the use of random fields to analyze the heterogeneous properties of a material.

-In future work, we will analyze the uncertainty quantification of the elastic parameters applying a Gaussian random field with Mat\'ern covariance as a priori distribution, due these parameters are also affected by the random nature of the specimen.
+In future work, we will study additional physical properties that may also be statistically descriptive of brittle fractures, and we will analyze the uncertainty quantification of the elastic parameters using a Gaussian random field with Mat\'ern covariance in a Monte Carlo simulation, since these parameters are also affected by the random nature of the specimen.
+As mentioned above, the main idea of having a computationally cheap surrogate is to allow a Monte Carlo (MC) study of a Gaussian random field model for the critical energy release rate $G_c$ (see section~\ref{sec:3}).
+That is, special simulations of the stochastic $G_c$ are used to run the model and simulate various crack propagations and their characteristics (mainly the displacement/force curves).
+This is only remotely feasible with a fast model that can run within a few minutes to allow at least several hundred MC evaluations \cite{molina2022}, similar to previous work in \cite{YANG_2009,SU_2010,Dsouza_2021}.

+Although equivalent to the above, but a mathematically far more elegant approach is to consider~(\ref{sis_1}) or~(\ref{eq21}) itself as stochastic, basically now aiming to find numerically the multidimensional probability law governing the now stochastic crack propagation etc. see for example \cite{babuska_2005,babuska_2010}.
+Although mathematically elegant, this approach adds several orders of magnitude of numerical complexity to an already computationally demanding problem.
+For this reason, MC approaches are preferred in this and a large number of probabilistic studies.